m4ttsch/omscs-notes-notes/information-security/software-security.md

 We then ask the user for their password (`gets`).
 Their response gets read into `pwdstr` and if `pwdstr` matches `targetpwd` (via `strncmp`), we set `allow_login` to `1`.

-Finally, if `allow_login` is `0`, we print “Login request rejected”.
-Otherwise, we print “Login request allowed”.
+Finally, if `allow_login` is `0`, we print "Login request rejected".
+Otherwise, we print "Login request allowed".

 ## Stack Access Quiz
 ![](https://assets.omscs.io/429E7357-0C4A-4E2E-B10B-474694620410.png)